Certification for Professional Contractors and Truss Fabricators

 Step 1: Enroll by filling out the application and submitting appropriate fees

-Applicants must complete an application form and submit the application fees to start the enrollment process, The application identifies a designated responsible individual and includes signed affidavits that the company will adhere to the SFIA Code of Ethics and has both a Safety and Qualtiy Assurance program in place.
+Applicants must complete an application form and submit the application fees to start the enrollment process, The application identifies a designated responsible individual and includes signed affidavits that the company will adhere to the SFIA Code of Ethics and has both a Safety and Quality Assurance program in place.
 The same application is used for CFS Contractor Certification and for Truss Fabrication Certification.

 Step 2: Take your online proficiency exam

 Upon approval of an application and payment of enrollment fees, enrollees are then required to pass an online examination that tests knowledge of cold-formed steel products and installation practices.
 Only the designated responsible individual may take the structural, nonstructural or truss fabricator exam.
-SFIA will provide you with the instructions for accessing the exam after your application is approved and fees are received.
+SFIA will provide you with instructions for accessing the exam after your application is approved and fees are received.

 The certification exams require a strong working knowledge of cold-formed steel construction principles and techniques.
 The following are recommended reference materials to prepare: